 - Improves blood circulation and flexibility of the body

 - Gently trains the muscle to avoid future injuries

-- Especially good for women in menopause phase!
+- Perfect for women in the menopause phase!
 Great relief for an aching body!

 - Very affordable technique for muscle tension release